 By Julie Hunter, Pradeep Singh, & Julian Aguon*

-With recent technological advances and growing demand for minerals used in consumer electronics, deep sea mining (“DSM”) appears poised to become the next frontier in resource extraction.
+With recent technological advances1This is an example of new inline footnotes plugin and growing demand for minerals used in consumer electronics, deep sea mining (“DSM”) appears poised to become the next frontier in resource extraction.
 Hailed as the new global gold rush, DSM entails harvesting mineral deposits in the deep sea (approximately 400 to 6,000 meters below sea level) for use in emerging and high technology, among other sectors.

 Although the proposition of DSM—and its legal and regulatory foundations—has been in the making since at least the late 1960s, it has only become economically viable within the past decade.
 In anticipation of this hour, governments and companies have scrambled to obtain exploration licenses for vast tracts of both national and international seabed.
 In 2011, the government of Papua New Guinea (“PNG”) granted the world’s first deep-sea mining lease within an Exclusive Economic Zone (“EEZ”) to Canadian company Nautilus Minerals.
 Between August and September 2017, Japan became the first country to successfully mine its seabed, tapping into a deposit of mineral resources 1,600 meters below the ocean’s surface off the coast of Okinawa.
 As of this writing, the International Seabed Authority (“ISA”) has issued twenty-nine exploration contracts for “the Area” that exists beyond the national jurisdiction of states.